Applying for Financial Aid

 The purpose of student financial aid at RCC is to provide financial assistance to students who would otherwise be unable to afford a college education.
 To support this objective, the college offers a variety of financial aid programs for students who qualify.
 Aid is funded through federal and state agencies, local organizations, businesses, individuals, and the college.

 How To Apply for Financial Aid and When To Get Started

 Staff members at both campuses are available to provide information and assistance with financial aid programs.
-You should apply on-line through FAFSA on the Web at www.fafsa.gov.
-A FAFSA on the Web pre-application worksheet should be completed prior to applying over the web.
-This worksheet is available from the Glenns or Warsaw Campus Financial Aid Office or at www.fafsa.gov.
+You should apply online.
+A FAFSA on the Web pre-application worksheet should be completed prior to applying on the internet.
+This worksheet is available from the Glenns or Warsaw Campus Financial Aid Office.
 You must list Rappahannock Community College in order for us to receive your information electronically.